practicajs/practica/docs/blog/10-masterpiece-articles/index.md

 Too busy to read them all?
 Search for articles that are decorated with a medal 🏅, these are a true masterpiece pieces of content that you never wanna miss

-**Before we start:** If you haven't heard, I've launched my comprehensive Node.js testing course a week ago ([curriculum here](https://testjavascript.com/curriculum2/)).
-Less than 48 hours left for the [🎁 special launch deal](https://courses.testjavascript.com/p/node-js-javascript-testing-from-a-to-z)
+**Before we start:** If you haven't heard, I launched my comprehensive Node.js testing course a week ago  ([curriculum here](https://testjavascript.com/curriculum2/)).
+There are less than 48 hours left for the [🎁 special launch deal](https://courses.testjavascript.com/p/node-js-javascript-testing-from-a-to-z)

 Here they are, 10 outstanding testing articles: